alphagov/rp-onboarding-tech-docs/source/pages/saml/samlWorks.rst

       :alt: Diagram showing a SAML response signed by the identity provider.
 It contains an authentication context assertion signed by the identity provider and encrypted for the hub.
 It also contains an identity assertion signed by the identity provider and encrypted for the hub.

  * SAML response :ref:`signed <pki_sign_cert>` by the identity provider
- * authentication context assertion signed by the identity provider and :ref:`encrypted <pki_encrypt_cert>` for the GOV.UK Verify hub – this asserts that the user's identity is authenticated; it also contains contextual information, including the :ref:`level of assurance <gloss_loa>`
+ * authentication context assertion signed by the identity provider and :ref:`encrypted <pki_encrypt_cert>` for the GOV.UK Verify hub – this validates that the user's identity is authenticated; it also contains contextual information, including the :ref:`level of assurance <gloss_loa>`
  * identity assertion signed by the identity provider and encrypted for the GOV.UK Verify hub – this contains the user's :ref:`matching dataset <gloss_mds>` and the :ref:`persistent identifier <gloss_persid>`

  .. note:: For more information on the contents of the assertions, see :ref:`matching cycles <matchingcycles>` and :ref:`user account creation <createnewaccounts>`.